24 September 1903–27 April 1904,

-Deakin had another string to his bow – journalism.
-He wrote anonymous newspaper articles about federal politics for many years – even while he was Prime Minister!
+Deakin was a lawyer who had another string to his bow – journalism.
+He wrote anonymous newspaper articles about federal politics for many years – even while prime minister.
 His government introduced tariff protection and old age pensions.

 William first worked as a clerk, before moving to Melbourne in 1851 during the Victorian gold rush.
 After prospecting for a time, William opened a coach and carting business with Sarah's brother, then worked as an accountant and manager of coach firms, including Cobb & Co.

 Deakin found little work and became a journalist with The Age newspaper.
-He retained an interest in journalism for the rest of his life, and throughout his later career in federal parliament he wrote regularly (and anonymously) for the London newspaper, Morning Post, commenting on Australian politics.
+Throughout his later career in federal parliament he wrote regularly (and anonymously) for the London newspaper, Morning Post, commenting on Australian politics.

-Deakin was elected for the seat of West Bourke in the Victorian Legislative Assembly in February 1879, but after a press allegation that eligible voters had been excluded from voting.
+Deakin was elected to the seat of West Bourke in the Victorian Legislative Assembly in February 1879.
+He resigned his seat soon after he delivered his maiden speech, following a press allegation that eligible voters had been excluded from voting.

 Deakin unsuccessfully contested West Bourke at the subsequent by-election, but won it again in July 1880.
 He held the seat until 1889, when he won Essendon, which he held until resigning in 1900 to enter federal politics.
-He held three portfolios while a member of Victorian parliament – Solicitor-General and Minister for Public Works from November 1883 to February 1886, and Chief Secretary from February 1886 to November 1890.
+He held three portfolios while a member of Victorian parliament – Solicitor-General and Minister for Public Works from 1883 to 1886, and Chief Secretary from 1886 to 1890.

-Deakin attended the colonial conference in London in 1877 with the Victorian delegation, and impressed the UK statesmen with his comments on difficulties faced by self-governing colonies in dealing with the Imperial government.
+Deakin attended the colonial conference in London in 1877 with the Victorian delegation, and impressed the United Kingdom statesmen with his comments on difficulties faced by self-governing colonies in dealing with the Imperial government.
 He attended the first Federal Convention in Sydney on March 1891 as a delegate for Victoria and was a member of the constitution committee.
 When the draft Constitution Bill lapsed, Deakin refused further ministerial positions.

-The compelling pro-federation speeches Deakin made around Victoria in 1897 and 1898 did much to turn public opinion in favour of Federation.
-On 3–4 June 1898 a referendum was held in New South Wales, South Australia, Tasmania and Victoria to approve the draft Constitution.
-The Constitution was accepted by the required majority in South Australia, Tasmania and Victoria, but not New South Wales.
+The compelling pro-federation speeches Deakin made around Victoria in 1897 and 1898 did much to turn public opinion in favour of federation.
+On 3–4 June 1898, a referendum was held to approve the draft constitution.
+The constitution was accepted by the required majority in South Australia, Tasmania and Victoria, but not New South Wales.

 Deakin won the seat of Ballarat, Victoria, at the first federal general election on 29 March 1901, and held it through the next three general elections.

-The federal government developed policy and legislation on a range of matters, including financial relations between Commonwealth and states, uniform immigration law under federal control, establishment of an Australian navy, and founding of the High Court of Australia.
+The federal government developed policy and legislation on matters including financial relations between Commonwealth and states, the Immigration Restriction Act (1901) which became the basis of the White Australia policy, establishment of an Australian navy, and founding of the High Court of Australia.

 Prime Minister Alfred Deakin

-After losing office to Fisher's Labor Party, Deakin arranged a merger of his followers in May 1909 (some were still known as Protectionists, while others were calling themselves Deakinites) with his former political foes, the Free Traders (now led by Joseph Cook, who had succeeded GH Reid as leader of the group in November 1908).
+After losing office to Andrew Fisher's Labor Party, Deakin arranged a merger of his followers in May 1909 (some were still known as Protectionists, while others were calling themselves Deakinites) with his former political foes, the Free Traders (now led by Joseph Cook, who had succeeded George Reid as leader of the group in November 1908).
 The new grouping was known as the Fusion.

-On 2 June 1909 the Fusion defeated Fisher's Labor government in parliament.
+On 2 June 1909, the Fusion defeated Fisher's Labor government in parliament.
 Deakin was commissioned to form his third government, and Cook became his deputy.
 Deakin's Fusion government was defeated at the general election on 13 April 1910.

-1904: the first national defence scheme.
+- 1904: First national defence scheme

 Later political life

-Deakin's government was defeated at the fourth federal general election on 13 April 1910, which gave the Labor Party a clear majority – the first time that any group or party had gained an absolute majority in federal parliament.
+Deakin's government was defeated at the fourth federal general election on 13 April 1910, which gave the Labor Party a clear majority – the first time that any group or party had gained an absolute majority in Federal Parliament.
 Andrew Fisher took office as Prime Minister (for the second time) on 29 April 1910.

 In opposition again, Deakin began unifying the main elements among anti-Labor groups into a more formal arrangement than the Fusion.
-The result was the formation of the Liberal Party and the emergence of the two-party system during the period 1910-1912.
+The result was the formation of the Liberal Party and the emergence of the two-party system during the period 1910–12.

 Deakin himself belonged to a Victorian body called the Commonwealth Liberal Party, formed April–May 1909.
 Other non-Labor parliamentarians used other names, including Protectionist and Free Trader, to describe their affiliations.
-By 20 January 1913, when Deakin resigned as opposition leader, most members of the opposition were calling themselves Liberals.
-Joseph Cook (Deakin's replacement as opposition leader) and supporters fought the fifth federal general election on 31 May 1913 as the Liberal Party.
+By 20 January 1913, when Deakin resigned as Opposition Leader, most members of the Opposition were calling themselves Liberals.
+Joseph Cook (Deakin's replacement as Opposition Leader) and supporters fought the fifth federal general election on 31 May 1913 as the Liberal Party.

-In ill health, Deakin resigned as opposition leader on 20 January 1913.
+In ill health, Deakin resigned as Opposition Leader on 20 January 1913.
 He retired from politics when the fourth parliament expired on May 1913.

-The Copyright Act 1905 established a national code.
+- Copyright Act 1905 established a national code.

 Important amendments were also made to the Customs Tariff Act, Immigration Restriction Act and the Judiciary Act.
-Legislation passed by the third parliament (1906-1910) under the third Deakin government included the Quarantine Act 1908 and the Invalid and Old Age Pensioner Act 1908, giving pension rights to people over 65.
+Legislation passed by his third parliament included the:

+- Invalid and Old Age Pensioner Act 1908, giving pension rights to people over 65.